-As the two-hundred year anniversary of the birth of co-author of the Communist Manifesto, Friedrich Engels, is celebrated at various locations around the world, Angharad Price recalls the festivities marking the bicentennial of his friend and fellow author, Karl Marx, at his native city of Trier two years ago.
+As the two hundredth anniversary of the birth of co-author of the Communist Manifesto, Friedrich Engels, is celebrated at various locations around the world, Angharad Price recalls the festivities marking the bicentennial of his friend and fellow author, Karl Marx, at his native city of Trier two years ago.

-This essay is translated from the original Welsh by Lloyd Jones and appears in Anghrard Price’s latest collection of essays, Ymbapuroli.
+This essay about Karl Marx and Friedrich Engels is translated from the original Welsh by Lloyd Jones and appears in Anghrard Price’s latest collection of essays, Ymbapuroli.

 More recently, Trier can claim the honour of being the birthplace of Karl Marx, who was born there on 5 May 1818.
 Two years ago the city became a focal point for global celebrations to mark his bicentennial, and I was fortunate enough to be there as the world paid tribute to the philosopher and economist whose ideas influenced many nations and political structures.
 The most famous of his revolutionary tracts, the Communist Manifesto (1848) and Das Kapital (1867), formed the basis of the labour movement and both are listed by UNESCO as World Heritage documents.

 The official programme for the celebrations at Trier listed some 600 events discussing and analysing his work, spread over the year, and involving large-scale exhibitions, lectures, talks, films, walking tours, theatrical performances (Marx!
 Love!
 Revolution!), writing squads, poetry slams, treasure hunts, cooking sessions, cabarets, and even musicals (Come Back, Karl Marx!
 Ein lustiges Rockmusical).